-A Demat statement is broadly divided into 2 parts – a statement of account and a statement of holdings.
-A Statement of account is a detailed description of the transactions that have happened in your Demat account whereas a statement of holdings is a summary of all the assets held in your Demat account as on the date of the statement.
-Let’s get a detailed understanding of a Demat statement and the popular type of transactions that happen in a Demat account.
+A statement of accounts is a detailed description of the transactions that have happened in your Demat account whereas a statement of holdings is a summary of all the assets held in your Demat account on a particular date.
+Let’s get a detailed understanding of a Demat account statement and the popular types of transactions that happen in a Demat account.

-A Statement of account is a detailed description of the transactions that have happened in your Demat account.
-Debit transactions reflect that shares/units/securities have been debited or removed from your Demat account and Credit transactions reflect that shares/units/securities have been credited or added to your Demat account.
+A statement of account is a detailed description of the transactions that have taken place in your Demat account.
+Debit transactions reflect that shares/units/securities have been debited or removed i.e. sold from your Demat account and Credit transactions reflect that shares/units/securities have been credited or added i.e. purchased in your Demat account.

 |Transaction Tag||Transaction Type||Description|

 |ON-DR / SETTLEMENT-DR||On Market debit transaction||These transactions usually refer to units/shares being debited (removed) from your Demat account to settle your settlement obligations on account of SALE of shares ON MARKET.
 Since these shares were sold on stock exchanges, these are referred to as ON MARKET DEBIT instructions.|